-In 2021/2022 each school will contribute 5% of its GAG funding (excluding Pupil Premium funding, SEND funding for specific children, and the Sports Grant) to the EEEA to cover the costs of shared services provided by the Central Trust (see page 22).
+Each Academic year all schools will contribute 5% of its GAG funding (excluding Pupil Premium funding, SEND funding for specific children, and the Sports Grant) to the EEEA to cover the costs of shared services provided by the Central Trust (see page 22).
 The remaining 95% of the budget received by the individual school from ESFA is retained by the school.